ese3500/final-project-yanfu-srikrishna/README.md

 These are to help guide and direct your progress.
 Goal number:
 1. Mount and connect ultrasonic sensor on top of rotating servo/motor
-2. Read in values from the untrasonic sensor and be able to detect objects
+2. Read in values from the ultrasonic sensor and be able to detect objects
 3. Map surrounding objects and store their location
 4. Create the rover base and mount motors and wheels
 5. Connect and wire up the motor with the power management system
-5. Mount the rotating ultrasonic senesor on the rover base
+5. Mount the rotating ultrasonic sensor on the rover base
-6. Program the autonomous obstacle avoidence algorithm
+6. Program the autonomous obstacle avoidance algorithm

 ### 4. Software Requirements Specification (SRS)

 Formulate key software requirements here.

 The software component would be responsible for sensor collection, analysis, and decisions.
-First, we take in the ultrasonic sensor information to determine the distance to the obstance and combine it with the servo angle to determine the poisition of obstacles.
+First, we take in the ultrasonic sensor information to determine the distance to the obstacle and combine it with the servo angle to determine the position of obstacles.
 The robot will act on the information and determine how to steer and move the robot.
 There will also be an IoT component where we connect with a remote device/controller that allows manual override if necessary.

 ### 5. Hardware Requirements Specification (HRS)

 Formulate key hardware requirements here.
-The untrasonic sensor will be responsible for connecting information while the servo will serve to rotate the sensor to get 360 degrees of detection.
+The ultrasonic sensor will be responsible for connecting information while the servo will serve to rotate the sensor to get 360 degrees of detection.
 The motors on the base of the rover will serve to provide torque and move the robot.
 A battery will serve to provide power for the robot.
 We will most likely need to implement power management system depending on the requirements of the components.

 ### 6. MVP Demo

 What do you expect to accomplish by the first milestone?

-We hope to get a ultrasonic sensor-based radar system working which can map out the surroundings/detect the presence of obstacles.
+We hope to get an ultrasonic sensor-based radar system working which can map out the surroundings/detect the presence of obstacles.

 ### 7. Final Demo

 What do you expect to achieve by the final demonstration or after milestone 1?

-By the final demonstration, we hope to have a robot which is able to move around on it's own and avoid obstacles which are placed in its path.
+By the final demonstration, we hope to have a robot which is able to move around on its own and avoid obstacles which are placed in its path.
 ### 8. Methodology

 What is your approach to the problem?